Warning! Your browser is extremely outdated and not web standards compliant.

 • Licensure

-Graduates are eligible to take the A.R.R.T. national certification exam
+Graduates are eligible to apply to take the A.R.R.T. national certification exam

 • Practice Setting